rubengomes8/HierarchicalClassifier/README.md

 ## Description

+Instead of having one classifier that is trained among four classe, we divide the task into 2 decision levels.
+This results in 3 classifiers that are trained to classifiy a more specific task.

 ## Dataset Generator - Creation of 2D points

 To create the dataset 2D points, we used a Gaussian Distribution for each class: